USA dominates Finland, will play for gold medal

 Ryan Malone raced into Finland's zone, picked off Kiprusoff's ill-advised pass and scored into an empty net.
 The U.S. rout was on.

 What happened next in this semifinal jolted Canada Hockey Place: The Americans scored four times on Kiprusoff in a six-goal first period Friday, earned a 6-1 victory and surged into the Olympic gold-medal game.
-The U.S. will meet Canada on Sunday.
-The Canadians beat Slovakia, 3-2, Friday night.
+The U.S. will meet the Canada-Slovakia winner Sunday.

 Only twice in the past 10 years has an NHL team led by at least six goals after the first period, and no NHL team has scored six in any period this season.
 "It was a crazy 12 minutes," said forward Patrick Kane, who scored twice.
 "I've never been a part of something like that.
 It seemed like we were scoring every shift."